A little bit of my history

 This is where I perfected the language to the point in which I was able to read the classics of Pushkin, Dostoievsky, and Gogol in their original language.

 At this stage, I started to develop as a professional writer.
-I was chief editor of an international online publication on finances and international business.
+I became chief editor of an international online publication on finances and international business.
 This gave me good training in the areas of writing, translating, editing, and proofreading in English and Spanish.
 I also did several translations from Russian to English and Spanish, and combinations of English/Spanish, and Spanish/English.
 I translated subtitles, articles, marketing material, and texts for apps.

-Literature from a new paradigm
+Writing from a new paradigm

 Then, suddenly I asked myself: where am I in all of this?
 This is when I found a new path in life with Jose Luis Parise and his school E.D.I.P.O., where I take activities based on psychoanalysis and the study of the original cultures.
-In this school, I am training to teach everything I learn and practice through my own literature.
+In this school, I am training to teach everything I learn and practice through my own writing and literature.